 The Romance of the Mountains at the Newark Museum

-Thoughts on the Newark Museum's exhibition The Rockies & The Alps: Bierstadt, Calame, and the Romance of the Mountains (March through August 2018).
+Thoughts on the Newark Museum’s exhibition The Rockies and The Alps: Bierstadt, Calame, and the Romance of the Mountains (March through August 2018).

 Thomas Cole’s Journey: Atlantic Crossings

-Thomas Cole's Journey: Atlantic Crossings just opened at the Metropolitan Museum of Art, and I was one of the first people to see it.
-The show presents Cole within the landscape painting tradition of his native England.
-I loved the exhibition, and you can find out why in my review.
+Thomas Cole’s Journey: Atlantic Crossings presents Cole within the landscape painting tradition of his native England.
+Find out why I loved the exhibition.

 Hudson River School Day